isajacas/isajacas.github.io/README.md

 # <center> Welcome! 👋 </center>

 I'm a Chilean economist and data scientist 👩‍💻🇨🇱.
-I'm interested in social development, education, social protection, labor inclusion, gender studies, data science, and technology.
-I love working on studying and contributing to public policymaking in Latin American countries.
+I'm interested in education and early childhood; technology, AI, and data science; poverty and inequality reduction; and labor inclusion.
 I'm currently working as a Consultant at the [Social Development Division of the United Nations Economic Commission for Latin America and the Caribbean](https://dds.cepal.org/) <br>
 <br>